datamade/how-to/logging/sentry.md

 #### Install the Sentry SDK

-Update your app's `requirements.txt` file to install [`sentry-sdk`](https://pypi.org/project/sentry-sdk/).
+Update your app's `requirements.txt` file to install the latest version of the [`sentry-sdk`](https://pypi.org/project/sentry-sdk/) for your stack.
 Remember to run `docker-compose build` after you update `requirements.txt` to make sure that your container image requirements are up to date.

 #### Thread the DSN into the app environment